odCat/symmetric-qwerty/t.typ

 *:_T_R_L178
 D:l(l loop l(l oil l(l only l(l

 I:The close parenthesis is the shift of the 0-key.
-(Use your ;-finger).
+(Use your L-finger).
 *:_T_R_L179
 D:;;; ;); ;;; ;); ;;; ;);